ramprasadshinde9834-star/CodeAlpha_DataVisualization/README.md

 ├── README.md                         # Project description
 └── requirements.txt                  # Required libraries
 ```
-(Chart images and the dashboard image are generated automatically when you run the script.)

 ## Questions Asked Before Visualizing
 1. Is total sales growing over time, and is there a seasonal pattern?